SylviaRemington/react-state-management-lab/README.md

 ### Step 6
 6. Create a function named **handleAddFighter()**.
 It should accept a fighter object as an argument.
 This function will be triggered when you click the **Add** button for any character in the **zombieFighters** list.

+- Before adding a character to the team, check if you have enough money to afford them.
+If your money is less than the character’s price, you shouldn’t be able to add them.
+In such cases, log a message to the console, such as **"Not enough money"**.

 - When you click Add on a character, this function should add the selected character’s object to the existing team state array.
 This is how you build your team.

 - You’ll also need to remove the character from the **zombieFighters** state so they can’t be added again.
 To do this, you’ll need to determine which character needs to be removed.
 Notice how each fighter has a unique **id**.
 Maybe you could use that to help you decide which one needs to be removed.